oat-sa/taohub-articles/forge/tutorials/how-to-add-a-new-field-to-a-test-taker.md

 <!--
-author:
-    - 'Rex Wallen Tan'
 created_at: '2015-10-08 12:04:15'
 updated_at: '2016-01-31 07:07:46'
+authors:
+    - 'Rex Wallen Tan'
 tags:
     - Tutorials
 -->